Serious Incidents or Persistent Poor Behaviour

-Pupils that are placed in the Reflection Room, will be excluded from their normal lessons and isolated from their peers for either 3 periods (after a second removal from lesson in a day) or for a full day/number of full days depending on the circumstances.
+Pupils that are placed into pastoral isolation will have their sanction determined by SLT.
+If a pupil has a second removal from their lesson in the same day, they may be required to remain in isolation for the remainder of the day.
 Details will be logged on class charts and parent/carer informed via phone call by the person on call at the time.

 Pupils will be provided relevant work through Teams, appropriate worksheets and textbooks or other learning platforms (such as Hegarty Maths and Seneca).

-Pupils must also complete some restorative worksheets/pack so that they reflect on their behaviour.
+Pupils may also be asked to complete some restorative worksheets/pack so that they reflect on their behaviour.

-Before entering the Reflection Room, on call staff will inform pupils of the expectations in the provision:
+Before entering their isolation space, on call staff will inform pupils of the expectations in their provision: